Lockheed CL-1201: Design

 The CL-1201 design project studied a nuclear-powered aircraft of extreme size, with a wingspan of 1120 ft.
 Had it been built, it would have had the largest wingspan of any airplane to date, and more than three times that of any aircraft of the 20th century.

 The wing would be of crescent form, similar to the British Handley Page Victor V-bomber but, unlike the British design, it was tailless.

 A technical drawing of the nuclear power plant to be used in the CL-1201.

 Power would be derived from the heat generated by a nuclear reactor and transferred to four jet engines near the rear, where it would heat the air passing through to provide thrust.
 The craft would be capable of remaining airborne for extended periods, with an estimated endurance of 41 days.
 At low altitudes, the jets would burn conventional aviation fuel.
 In order to take off, the airplane required 182 additional vertical lift engines.
-These were similar to those used in the Boeing 747, a new aircraft at the time.

 Two variants were studied, a logistics support aircraft and an airborne aircraft carrier.
 There was a rumored third variant, but information on such a model has never been made public.

 The logistics support variant would have a conventional heavy transport role, carrying hundreds of troops and their equipment at once.

 The airborne aircraft carrier would have carried as many as 22 fighter aircraft externally and would have had an internal dock capable of handling two air-to-ground shuttle transport aircraft.